oshi/oshi/FAQ.md

 What minimum Java version is required?
 ========
 Beginning with version 2.5, OSHI uses Java 8.
-The 2.6-m-java7 version (using a dependency to the threeten.org backport) is the last Java 7 version.
+The 2.6-m-java7 version (using a dependency to the threeten.org backport) is the last released Java 7 version, however, support for Java 7 is planned with version 3.5.0.
 A user has forked an earlier version of the project to [Java 6](https://github.com/kaweesi/oshi).

 Which operating systems are supported?
 ========
 OSHI has been implemented and tested on the following systems.
 Some features may work on earlier versions.
 * Windows 7 and higher.
+(Nearly all features work on Vista and most work on Windows XP.)
 * Mac OS X version 10.6 (Snow Leopard) and higher
 * Linux (Most major distributions) Kernel 2.6 and higher
 * Unix: Solaris 11 (SunOS 5.11) / FreeBSD 10